Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Introduction

 The answers to these questions have inspired novel experiments and coarse-grained models of active phase separation that include the effect of the persistent motion of active units.
 These aspects have been investigated theoretically \cite{Bialke-2013} within the framework of motility-induced phase separation (MIPS) \cite{Cates15-1,Cates-2008} where a density-dependent motility of active units results in a positive feedback mechanism between clustering and slowing of particles, leading to phase separation.
 In other words, particles slow down on encountering dense regions, leading to their accumulation, which in turn enhances slowing.
 This model was motivated by the manifestation of phase separation in a purely repulsive particle system of active Brownian particles (ABP) \cite{Baskaran13, Marchetti12} and experiments with active Janus colloids \cite{Chaikin13, Speck13, Bocquet12}.
 Recent efforts have focused on developing scalar field theories with a conserved order parameter \cite{Nardini24,Cate14,Yeomans24}, along the lines of the Cahn-Hilliard equation and Model B \cite{Bray94,Puri09}.
 These are active versions of equilibrium models, which are known as Active Model B \cite{Cate14,Halperin77}, Active Model B$+$ \cite{Cates22, Cates18} and others \cite{Yeomans24,Cates15-2}.
 The presence of activity breaks the principle of detailed balance and time-reversal symmetry.
 Such studies have uncovered unique features of active phase separation that are absent in equilibrium systems.
-These include deviations from the conventional Lifshitz-Slyozov (LS) domain growth law \cite{Cate14}, negative interfacial tension leading to the reversal of the Ostwald process \cite{Cates18}, microphase separation \cite{Cates18-2} and other novel phenomena.
-The more recent proposal has been the noise-induced phase separation model \cite{Pagonabarraga24}, which uses Model B with temporally correlated noise to study active phase separation. \\
+These include deviations from the conventional Lifshitz-Slyozov (LS) domain growth law \cite{Cate14}, negative interfacial tension \cite{Speck15} leading to the reversal of the Ostwald process \cite{Cates18}, microphase separation \cite{Cates18-2} and other novel phenomena.
+The more recent proposal has been the noise-induced phase separation model \cite{Pagonabarraga24}, which uses Model B with temporally correlated noise to study the effect of an active bath on phase separation of passive species.
+There have also been several studies of active phase separation based on dynamical density functional theory (DDFT), including colloidal particles with arbitrary shape \cite{Lowen11, Lowen21}, “dry” and “wet” active matter \cite{Lowen16, Lowen21, Wittkowski23}, and more recent predictive local field theories for interacting active Brownian particles \cite{Wittkowski20, Wittkowski20-1}.
+In these approaches, the equations of motion are derived from the microscopic Langevin dynamics in the low-density limit.
+An important advantage of some of these methods is that they retain detailed information about particle interactions, allowing one to examine the effects of particle shape, interaction potentials, and other microscopic features.
+However, in most phase-separation problems, such microscopic details become irrelevant in the asymptotic long-time limit. \\